-To provide strategic direction and tactical oversight for the Medicaid Information Technology Architecture (MITA), we established the MITA Governance Board on December 14, 2016.
+To provide strategic direction and tactical oversight for the Medicaid Information Technology Architecture (MITA), we established the MITA Governance Board on December 14, 2016 through the MITA Governance Charter.
 The Board is a cohesive, effective group that will ensure MITA continues evolving to support states’ maturity needs and provide a common Medicaid business and information technology (IT) framework for states and vendors.

 What is the Board’s Role?